SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

-## Step 4 - Initial Schema Setup and Ring Button
+# Step 4: Create your Schema Connector and finish setup

-Let's start out by implementing the simple "Ring" button.

-### Install `st-schema` dependency.
+## Install dependencies

-Add the `st-schema` npm package as a dependency.
+Get started by navigating to your working directory and adding the `st-schema` npm package as a dependency:

 	$ npm install st-schema

-### Create Schema Connector
+## Create your Schema Connector

-Create an instance of `SchemaConnector`.
-Create a new file called `connector.js` in `src/lib` with the following code:
+Next, we need to create an instance of `SchemaConnector`.
+Create a new file named `connector.js` in `src/lib` with the following code:

 ```js